poojagpta/HbaseDemo/README.md

 HbaseDemo
 =========

-Create table and lot data to Hbase.
+Create table and add data to Hbase table.